puppetlabs/puppet-docs/source/puppetdb/1.1/api/wire_format/report_format.markdown

 ## Report interchange format

 A report is represented as JSON (this implies UTF-8 encoding).
-Unless otherwise noted, `null` is not allowed anywhere in the catalog.
+Unless otherwise noted, `null` is not allowed anywhere in the report.

     {
         "certname": <string>,